I Spy (2002 film): Plot

-Robinson reaches the arena just in time for his fight.
-Scott finds the Switchblade's hiding location atop a bridge.
-He surprises Gundars and the terrorists before being disarmed by Wright, who reveals herself as a double agent.
-As she tortures Scott for the Switchblade's activation codes, Scott accidentally activates the contact lens gadget allowing Robinson to see the dilemma as he battles his opponent in the ring.
+Kelly reaches the arena just in time for his fight.
+Alex finds the Switchblade's hiding location atop a bridge.
+He surprises Gundars and the terrorists before being disarmed by Rachel, who reveals herself as a double agent.
+As she tortures Alex for the Switchblade's activation codes, Alex accidentally activates the contact lens gadget allowing Kelly to see the dilemma as he battles his opponent in the ring.
 He gets knocked down for the first time in his career, but recovers, defeats his opponent, and heads for the bridge.
-Robinson arrives and sets off a firefight, killing many of the terrorists.
+Kelly arrives and sets off a firefight, killing many of the terrorists.
 After Carlos lands by parachute, he infers that Carlos is also corrupt.
 When Carlos provokes Kelly, he knocks him out.
-Robinson shoots the remaining terrorists, while their leader, Zhu Tam, and Gundars are both killed by Wright.
+Kelly shoots the remaining terrorists, while their leader, Zhu Tam, and Gundars are both killed by Rachel.

-Once all terrorists are dead, Wright fabricates a lie that the BNS suspected Carlos was corrupt, so they pretended to team up with him to catch him and convince the others that she is innocent.
-The confusion leads to a fight between Scott and Carlos, allowing Wright to escape with Gundars' briefcase.
-Scott and Robinson attempt to fly the Switchblade away, but it crashes into the river due to its gas tank having been punctured during the firefight.
+Once all terrorists are dead, Rachel fabricates a lie that the BNS suspected Carlos was corrupt, so they pretended to team up with him to catch him and convince the others that she is innocent.
+The confusion leads to a fight between Alex and Carlos, allowing Rachel to escape with Gundars' briefcase.
+Alex and Kelly attempt to fly the Switchblade away, but it crashes into the river due to its gas tank having been punctured during the firefight.
 While in the water, the pair discover that the terrorists had attached a nuclear weapon to the fighter.
-Scott realizes the mission is a success after all, and Robinson remarks that he will be recognized as a hero.
+Alex realizes the mission is a success after all, and Kelly remarks that he will be recognized as a hero.

-Later, Scott and Robinson track down and arrest Wright in Monte Carlo.
-Scott finds a copy of USA Today with a picture of Carlos in a parade with President Bush.
-Robinson takes this news hard, refusing to accompany Scott to BNS headquarters for a mission debrief.
-Scott tells him the agency has perfected a jelly-like substance which allows its wearer to float through the air.
-Robinson happily agrees to go, and Scott tells another agent to get some jars of jelly and two parachutes.
+Later, Alex and Kelly track down and arrest Rachel in Monte Carlo.
+Alex finds a copy of USA Today with a picture of Carlos in a parade with President Bush.
+Kelly takes this news hard, refusing to accompany Alex to BNS headquarters for a mission debrief.
+Alex tells him the agency has perfected a jelly-like substance which allows its wearer to float through the air.
+Kelly happily agrees to go, and Alex tells another agent to get some jars of jelly and two parachutes.